JayMarx/SRDCN/README.md

 ## Single Image Super-Resolution Based on Dense Convolutional Network

-This is an impletation of SRDCN for single image super-resolution.
+This is an implementation of SRDCN for single image super-resolution.

 ### Model Architectural